alexkernphysiker/FitGen/README.md

 Genetic algorithm for fitting and solving equations (C++11)
 ===========================================================

+After clonning this repository, please run:

+git submodule init

+git submodule update

-This source can be built with cmake.
-Just execute two commands
+After that the library can be built with cmake:

 cmake .